CheshireCatNick/code-exercise/README.md

 # Code Exercise
-Solving problems on various online judge / contest.
+Solving problems on various online judges and contests.